European Union (Withdrawal) Act 2018

-The Act is to enable "cutting off the source of EU law in the UK ... and remove the competence of EU institutions to legislate for the UK".
+The act is to enable "cutting off the source of EU law in the UK ... and remove the competence of EU institutions to legislate for the UK".
 The 2017–2019 Government of Theresa May regarded it as the most significant constitutional legislation to have been passed by Parliament since the European Communities Act itself in 1972.

-To provide legal continuity, it enables the transposition of directly-applicable already-existing EU law into UK law, and so "create a new category of domestic law for the United Kingdom: retained EU law" (also known as "REUL").
+To provide legal continuity, the act enables the transposition of directly-applicable already-existing EU law (such as regulations) into UK law, and so "create a new category of domestic law for the United Kingdom: retained EU law" (also known as "REUL").
+(EU directives had already been transposed into UK law on an ongoing basis by Parliament, as required by treaty.)
 It also gives the government some restricted power to adapt and remove laws that are no longer relevant.

-It makes future ratification of the withdrawal agreement, as a treaty between the UK and EU, depend upon the prior enactment of another Act of Parliament to approve the final terms of withdrawal when Brexit negotiations are completed.
+It makes future ratification of the withdrawal agreement, as a treaty between the UK and EU, depend upon the prior enactment of another act of Parliament to approve the final terms of withdrawal when Brexit negotiations are completed.
 It fixed 21 January 2019 (at the latest) as the day on which the government must decide on how to proceed if the negotiations had not reached agreement in principle, on both the withdrawal arrangements and the framework for the future relationship between the UK and EU, and for parliamentary debate on this Government decision.

-The Act was one of a number of planned pieces of legislation affecting international transactions and control of borders, including movement of goods.
+The act was one of a number of planned pieces of legislation affecting international transactions and control of borders, including movement of goods.

-The Act came fully into force on Friday 31 January 2020 at 23:00 Greenwich Mean Time, although it was amended by the European Union (Withdrawal Agreement) Act 2020 which saved the effect of the European Communities Act 1972 (ECA 1972) during the implementation period and formally ratified and incorporated the Withdrawal Agreement into domestic law after the United Kingdom formally left the European Union.
+The act came fully into force on Friday 31 January 2020 at 23:00 Greenwich Mean Time, although it was amended by the European Union (Withdrawal Agreement) Act 2020 which saved the effect of the European Communities Act 1972 (ECA 1972) during the implementation period and formally ratified and incorporated the Withdrawal Agreement into domestic law after the United Kingdom formally left the European Union.

 Provisions

 Repealing ECA 1972 and ratifying withdrawal agreement

-The Act is made in connection with the withdrawal of the United Kingdom from the European Union on 29 March 2019, the second anniversary of notice of withdrawal under Article 50 (2) of the Treaty on European Union.
-The Act provides for ratifying and implementing the agreement setting out the withdrawal arrangements.
+The act is made in connection with the withdrawal of the United Kingdom from the European Union on 29 March 2019, the second anniversary of notice of withdrawal under Article 50 (2) of the Treaty on European Union.
+The act provides for ratifying and implementing the agreement setting out the withdrawal arrangements.
 The mandatory period for negotiating the agreement is stated in the EU negotiating directives as ending "at the latest on 30 March 2019 at 00:00 (Brussels time)" —i.e. Central European Time— "unless the European Council, in agreement with the United Kingdom, unanimously decides to extend this period in accordance with Article 50(3) of the Treaty on European Union".

-The Act legislates for the following:
+The act legislates for the following: